 There are current attempts to grow speciality Arabic coffee in Al-Dayer Governorate, Jazan region, in southwest Saudi Arabia.
 So it is safe to say the future of locally speciality Arabic coffee production will be seen soon, but it is costly due to the special conditions that must be provided for the cultivation and production of this type of coffee.

 It is worth noting that speciality Arabic coffee is a continuous pattern since ancient times, and contrary to what some might think is just a wave, we find cafes are currently trying to adopt the Arabic coffee presentation etiquette trying to spread it to foreign countries.

 Success factors of java Time and Roasting House:

-Variables and constants
+Variables and constants in business model:

 The project business model can be divided into constants and variables as the following:

 Constants include the goal and concept of the project.
 For example, in Java Time, it is a cafe that provides a unique environment.
 As for Roasting House, it provides different types of high quality roasted coffee beans.

 Constants are also the main products and here it is different types of coffee.
 Whereas if the coffee shop specializes only in Arabic coffee, it becomes the constant and the rest can be changed.